AlexJReid/blog/content/posts/bigtable-filtering.md

 Both solutions are unable to support jumping to arbitrary pages, instead treating the reverse-chronological stream of comments like a tape that gets started, paused, cued and stopped.

-But why are our users jumping to page `4272`?
-Do they want to see comments from a year ago?
-It is not hard to imagine how we might partition our data to efficiently implement that.
-This is a better user experience and less work for the database.
-Win, win.

-In the next post, I will benchmark the two solutions.
+The next post will explore the final approach - parallel scanning a separate index and gathering the results.
+[I'd be happy to hear your thoughts on Twitter.](https://twitter.com/alexjreid)

-[Discuss on Twitter](https://twitter.com/search?q=alexjreid.dev%2Fposts%2Fcloud-bigtable-paginated-comments%2F) _Corrections and comments are most welcome._
+_Corrections and comments are most welcome._